KannonZenetism/zenetism-field-physics/zenetism/MP06_decoding_and_emergence_ch12-15.md

 - **Voice like many waters** → harmonic unity across soul-strata
 - **Keys of death and Hades** → sovereignty over inverse states (VOS)
 - **Seven stars** → oversight of Deep Soul expressions
 - **Lampstands** → the soul-clusters entrusted to each emanant pulse

 This is not a vision report.
 It is an **initiation** —
 a ritual of inner attunement,
 calling the reader into symbolic sight.

-🔔 🪬 ✨
+🔔🪬✨

 ---

-### 13.3 **The Seven Churches as Resonance Archetypes - Letters from Theon to the Seven-Fold Self**
+### 13.3 The Seven Churches as Resonance Archetypes — Letters from Theon to the Seven-Fold Self

 The Seven Churches of Revelation
 are not merely historical congregations.
 They are **archetypes of soul-stage** —
-each one mirroring a phase
+each one reflecting a phase
 in the journey of the self
 toward coherence, integration, and centropy.

 When the Son of Man speaks,
 it is not to buildings or cities,